-Working outdoors includes many people in construction, energy and utilities, farming and agriculture (including seasonal labour), forestry, waste management, other infrastructure, railway services and street and highway services.
+Labs and research facilities require on-site collaboration between people, often in close proximity.
+Flexibility of both shifts and floor layouts may be limited and there is a high use of multiple-use items such as testing machines and apparatus, not all of which can be washed down.
 The UK is currently experiencing a public health emergency as a result of the COVID-19 pandemic.
 It is critical that employers, employees and the self-employed take steps to keep everyone safe.
 This document is to help employers, employees and the self-employed in the UK understand how to work safely during this pandemic, ensuring as many people as possible comply with social distancing guidelines (2m apart, or 1m with risk mitigation where 2m is not viable, is acceptable).
-We hope it gives you a practical framework to think about what you need to do to continue, or restart, operations during the COVID-19 pandemic.
-We understand how important it is to work safely and support your workers' and visitors' health and wellbeing during the COVID-19 pandemic and not contribute to the spread of the virus.
+We hope it gives you freedom within a practical framework to think about what you need to do to continue, or restart, operations during the COVID-19 pandemic.
+We understand how important it is that you can work safely and support your workers' and visitors' health and wellbeing during the COVID-19 pandemic and not contribute to the spread of the virus.
+We hope this document will help those who are already working because they cannot work from home, as well as help other people think about how to prepare for when they return to work.
 The government is clear that workers should not be forced into an unsafe workplace and the health and safety of workers and visitors, and public health, should not be put at risk.
+This document has been prepared by the Department for Business, Energy and Industrial Strategy (BEIS) with input from firms, unions, industry bodies and the devolved administrations in Wales, Scotland and Northern Ireland, and in consultation with Public Health England (PHE) and the Health and Safety Executive (HSE).